Real Madrid great Pachin dies aged 82

-Real Madrid great Enrique Perez Diaz, better known as Pachin, has died at the age of 82.

-The Spanish giants confirmed the news of the former defender's passing on Wednesday.
+The Spanish giant confirmed the news of the former defender's passing on Thursday (AEDT).

 Pachin made 218 appearances for Madrid between 1959 and 1968 and was part of one of the club's most successful periods.